 There were poor internal control over the disbursement of the Corporation fund.
-Our testing found missing payment vouchers to support Board of Directors allowances and repair and maintenance expenses.
-As a result I was unable to verify the completeness and accuracy of the expenditure for the year ended 31 December 2012.
+Our testing in 2012 found missing payment vouchers to support Board of Directors allowances and repair and maintenance expenses.
+These issues have been unresolved with ongoing filing issues resulting in missing evidence in 2014.
+As a result I was unable to verify the completeness and accuracy of the expenditure for the year ended 31 December 2014.
 I was unable to determine whether any adjustment might be necessary to the amount and disclosures in the financial statements.